theomjones/fundamental/README.md

 #### Config
 The usual configuration settings can be found at the top of `config.yml`.

 You can turn the themes components off and on by setting these to `true` or `false`.
+These are fairly self explanatory, the social ones can also be turned on or off independently.

 ```yaml
 enabled: